tarunprabhu/kitsune/kitsune/docs/WritingTapirTargetPlugin.md

 ## Building with CMake

-Building a tapir target plugin is fairly straightforward.
-A very simple, minimal `CMakeLists.txt` file to build a tapir target plugin is shown below
+A minimal `CMakeLists.txt` file to build a tapir target plugin is shown below.

 ```cmake
 cmake_minimum_required(VERSION 3.20)